When something is wrong, the whole body feels it. Did you know the term "sciatica" refers to pain that radiates along the path of this nerve?

-Pain in the back of your leg and your buttock is a sign that you are putting pressure on your sciatic nerve.
-The most common cause of this nerve compression is a bulging or herniated disc in your low back, however, this nerve can be compressed anywhere along its path.
+Pain in the back of your leg (Sciatica) and your buttock is a sign that you are putting pressure on your nerve there.
+The most common cause of this nerve compression is a bulging or herniated disc in your low back.

-Our team of Chiropractors at E3 Chiropractic + Wellness are experts in finding the cause of sciatica and treating it using a variety of safe and effective methods.
+Having dealt a lot with high-performance athletes and desk jockeys, our chiropractors and physiotherapists are experts at finding the cause of sciatica and treating it using various safe and effective methods.

 Sciatic pain radiates from your lower (lumbar) spine to your buttock and down the back of your leg.

 Those who struggle with sciatica often report the following feelings in their leg:

 The pain from sciatica ranges from a mild ache to a sharp, burning sensation.
 It's like a jolt or electric shock, or it can start gradually and intensify over time.
 If you have a question or are unsure if you are dealing with sciatica, do not hesitate to visit one of our doctors as soon as it works for you.